derekmcloughlin/pearls/chap03/README.md

     f1 :: Num a => a -> a -> a
     f1 x y = x + y

-    -- In this function, each value is represented only once. f2 :: Num a => a -> a -> a f2 x y = 3*x + 27*y + y*y
+    -- In this function, z may not be represented at all f2 :: Num a => a -> a -> a f2 x y = 3*x + 27*y + y*y